 - How you keep tracks, among which users consents or data breaches

-Why your efforts will pay off
+Why your efforts for GDPR compliance will pay off

-The same goes for GDPR as for software quality.
+The same goes for GDPR compliance as for software quality.
 The earliest you integrate it in your development process, the easiest it will be to comply with!
 Moreover, GDPR offers you a great opportunity from many perspectives:

 - You will increase users trust, which is a good point for your reputation and customer relationship